 One workers’ compensation benefit is temporary total disability or TTD benefits.
 These are benefits for lost wages.
-The insurance company pays they when you are unable to work because of your injury.
+The insurance company pays these benefits when you are unable to work because of your injury.

 Also, if you return to work but are making less money because of your injury, you receive benefits for your reduced earnings.
 These benefits are called temporary partial disability or TPD benefits and are discussed in this other article.